typelevel/scalacheck/doc/UserGuide.md

 `Counter` is the type of our system under test.
 ScalaCheck supports testing systems in parallel (multiple instances of the system under test), or sequentially (a singleton system).
-In both cases, the system under test is representd by the abstract type `Commands.Sut`.
+In both cases, the system under test is represented by the abstract type `Commands.Sut`.
 In our example, the type `Sut` will be set to `Counter`.

 We will also need a type encoding the state of the system under test.
 This is